-For the third consecutive year, Cornell is sending delegates to the United Nations Climate Change Conference Conference of the Parties.
-This year marks the 23rd session of the Conference of the Parties – or COP23 – and will take place from 6-17 November in Bonn, Germany and will be presided over by the Government of Fiji.
-It also marks the attendance of Cornell’s largest delegation – 10 researchers, 11 students, and two staff members.
+Cornell is sending a delegation of 15 faculty, staff, and students to the United Nations Climate Change Conference Conference of the Parties.
+This year marks the 24th session of the Conference of the Parties – or COP – and will take place from December 3-14, in Katowice, Poland.

 First held in Berlin in 1995, the yearly United Nations Climate Change Conference serves as the meeting of the United Nations Framework Convention on Climate Change (UNFCCC) Parties.
 The Parties assess global progress in dealing with climate change.
 Two of the most well-known of these meetings are COP3, out of which came the Kyoto Protocol to establish legally binding obligations for developed countries to reduce their greenhouse gas emissions, and COP21, which resulted in the adoption of the Paris Agreement which governs climate change reduction measures from 2020.

 As a global leader in sustainability and climate change research, teaching, and engagement, Cornell is excited to once again be attending the conference.